Academic Catalog

 Federal Supplemental Educational Opportunity Grants (FSEOG)

 Federal Supplemental Educational Opportunity Grants (FSEOG) provide supplemental funds to undergraduate students with exceptional need, with priority given to Federal Pell Grant recipients.
 To be eligible for FSEOG, students must be enrolled in an undergraduate program and have not previously earned a bachelor’s degree or first professional degree.
-Exceptional need is defined as the lowest Expected Family Contribution (EFC) per federal-need-analysis methodology.
+Exceptional need is defined as the lowest Student Aid Index (SAI) per federal-need-analysis methodology.
 Because FSEOG funds are limited, students should apply for these grants by completing their Free Application for Federal Student Aid (FAFSA®) as early as possible.

 Federal Work-Study (FWS)